-It's not just email that JUST EAT are utilising, the Google Apps suite has revolutionised work for every department within the organisation.
+It’s not just email that JUST EAT is utilising, the G Suite has revolutionised work for every department within the organisation.

 The IT team previously supporting the Microsoft exchange solution is now able to focus their time on other areas, including education and empowering users to help themselves by developing intuitive tools and methods of working – blurring the line between their social and corporate IT world.